Discrimination and Harassment Online Training

 UNIVERSITY OF COLORADO BOULDER

-At the University of Colorado Boulder, we are committed to providing a community free of discrimination and harassment based upon race, color, national origin, sex, pregnancy, age, disability, religion, creed, sexual orientation, gender identity, gender expression and veteran status.
+At the University of Colorado Boulder, we are committed to providing a community free of discrimination and harassment based upon race, color, national origin, sex, pregnancy, age, disability, religion, creed, sexual orientation, gender identity, gender expression, veteran status, political affiliation and political philosophy.
 By doing so, we create a positive learning, working and living environment for all members of the University community.

 As Chancellor, I am personally committed to creating a campus culture that is free from the effects of a hostile environment.
-Let’s work together to reduce and prevent discriminatory and harassing acts and sexual misconduct and assaults.
-I ask that you join me or renew your own personal commitment to creating this campus culture at the University of Colorado Boulder.
+As you know, I have hired Valerie Simons as the Director of Institutional Equity and Compliance and Title IX Coordinator to lead the campus forward in our effort to create the safest and most inclusive culture possible.
+To that end, she is working towards combining our investigative teams into one office, coordinating accommodations and support services, and increasing our education and prevention efforts campus-wide, particularly in the area of bystander intervention.
+My commitment means that we are working together to reduce and prevent discriminatory and harassing acts and sexual misconduct and assaults.
+I ask that you join Director Simons and me by renewing your own commitment to creating this campus culture at the University of Colorado Boulder.

 - Staff and student employees: within first 30 days of employment